sanu-learner/satsang-collections/docs/Satyanusaran/english-version/more-rigid-the-ego.md

 ---
-sidebar_position: 40
+sidebar_position: 44
 ---

-# THE MORE RIGID THE EGO, THE GREATER THE IGNORANCE
+# 44. THE MORE RIGID THE EGO

 ```